-Cheatham Hill Trail is a 2.4 mile moderately trafficked loop trail located near Marietta, GA that features beautiful wild flowers and is rated as moderate.
+Cheatham Hill Trail is a 2.4 mile moderately trafficked loop trail located near Marietta, Georgia that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash